 - Section 10 of the Erdman Act which deals with "yellow dog" contracts and forbids a person being fired for belonging to a union was declared unconstitutional.
 (US v.
 Adair)

 - Two month strike by the International Ladies Garment Workers' Union was settled by providing preferential union hiring, a board of grievances, and a board of arbitration.

 - Supreme Court upheld an injunction ordering the AFL to eliminate the Bucks Stove and Range Co. from its unfair list and to cease to promote an unlawful boycott.
 (Gompers v.
 Bucks Stove and Range Co.)

 - 146 workers, mostly women, die in the Triangle Shirtwaist Company fire in New York City.
-This leads the to the establishment of the New York Factory Investigating Commission to monitor factory condition.
+This leads to the establishment of the New York Factory Investigating Commission to monitor factory condition.

 - Massachusetts adapts the first minimum wage law for women and minors.

 - Textile strike led by the Industrial Workers of the World in Massachusetts wins wage increase.